Ritik210/Game-of-Blocks/README.md

 # Game-of-Blocks
-This is a blocks game
+This is a blocks game developed